Documentation

 Proper grounding is crucial for safety.
 If you are unsure about any part of this process, please join us in Discord.

-Even though the American version is not grounded by default, the grounding-point is there for us to use.
+Even though the American version is not grounded by default, the grounding-point is there for you to use.
 While the DeLonghi America engineers chose not to ground the boiler, they also didn’t expect dramatic modification of their machine.
 The GaggiMate team strongly recommends that you ground your boiler.

 On the 3-prong power cord linked in the shopping list, identify the following wires: